cedricwalter/cedricwalter.github.io/_posts/helicopter/2004-08-26-flip-the-head-change-the-delta3-angle.md

 pilot owns alot of locktight, loose bolts are not are friend they are the enemy.
 Ok so all of the ass. bolts need locktight on them, the blue type is better because you might need to replace parts and the red locktight is too strong so you may end up stripping something, not good.
 Allright the mixing arm and hiller arm need to be flush with the head, no slop ok.
-This side is going to be the guide side and everything else will be adjusted from this.
-After you have completed this side do the other side.
+This side is going to be the completed this side do the other side.
 But don’t put the paddles back on leave them off.
 When it is all said and done take a flat ruller and measure from the hiller control arm to the tip of the shaft.
 Than measure the other side.
 You should get the same measurement if not get it to be equal on both sides.   **Step 4**     Now that all of the parts have